thumbnail_Logo_4_vectorized

 Those are either:

-TEMPORARY RESIDENCE PERMIT BY COMPANY FORMATION
+RESIDENCE IN SERBIA BY COMPANY FORMATION – THE UNIFIED PERMIT

 There are four legal forms of the company in Serbia, however, LLC is the most often and convenient for most business activities.